ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 creating the aligtnment (bam-files) is done in two steps. first the aligning it self with the use of hisat2.
 After that the alignment file will be filtered to only contain the reads that actualy map to the genome.This is done with [sam flags](https://broadinstitute.github.io/picard/explain-flags.html) in samtools view (with the '-F 4' all the unmapped reads will be removed).

 First of course we will need to create a directory to output the alignment files

 ~~~
 $ cd ~/RNAseq070319/

 $ mkdir mapped
 ~~~
-{: .bash}

 Running hisat2 to align ( or map ) the reads and pipe the result through samtools view to remove the non-mapping reads.